 - Incendiary devices of any kind

-- Pets and animals without formal clearance by the AAHP issued in advance
+- Pets and animals without formal clearance by the AAHP, requested and issued in advance

-- Any articles or paraphernalia that can be construed as offensive to others as a form of hate speech or expression, or which is dismissive or lessening of others due to their creed, sexuality, physique, ethnicity, race, etc.
+- Any article, object, garment, paraphernalia etc. that can be construed as offensive to others as a form of hate speech or hateful expression, or which is dismissive or lessening of others due to their creed, sexuality, physique, ethnicity, race, etc.

 - To only use this line for urgent matters pertaining to Student’s drop-off, pick-up, or medical or other personal matters that must be communicated during his or her scheduled class time.

 - To not attempt to address any accounting or administrative matters, or scheduling of make-up classes over this line.

 - To not hold the AAHP responsible for any delay in responding to any non-emergency communications attempted through this line during scheduled class time.

 Allergies:The Student hereby agrees to not enter the premises of the AAHP, and/or any other indoor or enclosed spaces associated with the AAHP, with hair, outer garments, or clothing carrying animal hair, and which may trigger allergic reactions to other staff members, Students and Guests.
 The following potential irritants are all present at the AAHP; the Student or Representative is responsible for taking this matter into account, and of promptly informing the AAHP, in writing, of any measures that it should consider to reduce risk to his or her person.
 This must be done through the Registration form, or as a timely update, by using the Student Information Update Form.

 - The AAHP premises contain traces of peanut and other nut products at all times.

 - The AAHP premises contain liquid latex and other latex products at all times.